 As was the case with the early stages of the electric vehicle battery industry, this TEA/LCA approach is critical for technologists, businesses, and researchers to determine which direction and R&D is most needed to scale future carbon utilization technologies and to make investment decisions.
 The Global CO2 Initiative at the University of Michigan will continue to leverage its experience in forging cross-sector initiatives with international partnerships that range from industry end-users to mission-orientated individuals and foundations.

 The TEA/LCA toolkit was created with the support of several partner organizations.
-The full list can be found here.
+The full list can be found on the Global CO2 Initiative website.